 Breathability: I did wake up a little hot on the nights I used this mattress protector.
 I can’t point to what exactly causes the build up of heat.
 Previous mattress protectors with terry cloth surfaces that I’ve reviewed, like the Luna, Linenspa or Defend-A-Bed, were fine and left me comfortable overnight.

-Extras: There are small ties that come with your encasement that allow you to fully close the protector around your mattress to completely prevent bed bugs.
+Extras: There are small ties that come with the encasement that allow people to fully close the protector around the mattress to completely prevent bed bugs.
 There are also detailed setup instructions on the packaging as well.

 There were very few negative reviews about the protector.
 On both Amazon and Protect-A-Bed’s website, the biggest negatives were either customer service issues or issues navigating the website and understanding the product options.

 Most people seem happy with their purchase, although one customer had an issue with extra material and found that it wrinkled under her sheets.
-This was not my experience and I would encourage you to make sure you pick the correct depth from the two options available so you can get the closest fit to your mattress.
+This was not my experience and I would encourage people to make sure they pick the correct depth from the two options available so they can get the closest fit to the mattress.

 Price and Value

-The Protect-A-Bed’s AllerZip encasement mattress protector will run you nearly $130 for a Queen sized protector (with a 9-inch depth).
+The Protect-A-Bed’s AllerZip encasement mattress protector will cost nearly $130 for a Queen sized protector (with a 9-inch depth).
 This is around $100 more than the Sleep Defense System encasement protector I’ve also reviewed.
-You can also get it for closer to $100 on Amazon.
+It is also available for closer to $100 on Amazon.

 I think the protector is good quality and a lot of thought, testing and certifications have gone into producing it so that it really is allergy and asthma friendly and bed bug proof.

-If I had serious allergies and needed to make sure that my mattress was protected I would definitely consider this protector.
+If people had serious allergies and needed to make sure that the mattress was protected, I would definitely consider this protector.

-If allergens and/or bed bugs are not an issue and I wanted a protector that was intended to just keep spills and accidents off my mattress, I might consider a more affordable waterproof protector.
+For people who don’t have allergens and/or bed bugs are not an issue and want a protector that was intended to just keep spills and accidents off my mattress, a more affordable protector may be more appropriate.